greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/TRUNCATE.html.md

 Empties a table of all rows.

-**Note:** Greenplum Database does not enforce referential integrity syntax \(foreign key constraints\).
+> **Note** Greenplum Database does not enforce referential integrity syntax \(foreign key constraints\).
 As of version 6.12 `TRUNCATE` truncates a table that is referenced in a foreign key constraint even if the `CASCADE` option is omitted.

 ## <a id="section2"></a>Synopsis